-• EASTBIO Build Your PhD Resilience workshop (Edinburgh, September 2021)
+• EASTBIO Build Your PhD Resilience workshop (in groups on the 6, 7 and potentially 9 September 2022)

 Doing a PhD is a challenging, yet a worthwhile and rewarding process.
-EASTBIO helps you to make the most of your PhD by providing a space for reflection, thoughtful engagement and mutual supportbuilding your capacity to manage stress and create success during your PhD and beyond.
-At the end of your first-year, you are invited to attend this mandatory face-to-face workshop 'Build Your PhD Resilience', which aims to boost your confidence by helping you to identify your strengths and areas for development.
+EASTBIO helps you to make the most of your PhD by providing a space for reflection, thoughtful engagement and mutual support-building your capacity to manage stress and create success during your PhD and beyond.
+At the end of your first-year, by which time you will have sampled the life and challenges of a junior researcher, you are invited to attend this mandatory workshop 'The Resilient Researcher', which aims to boost your confidence by helping you to identify your strengths and areas for development.

-• Early Stage recommended workshops to choose from (available via your local Institution), including, but not limited to the following: Presentation Skills, Prepare for Doctoral Success, How to be an Effective Researcher, Seven Secrets of a Highly Successful Research Student, Practical Project Management, Good Practice in Research Data Management, Time Management and Speed Reading, Working across Disciplines.
+Early-stage recommended workshops to choose from (available via your local Institution), including, but not limited to the following: Presentation Skills, Prepare for Doctoral Success, How to be an Effective Researcher, Seven Secrets of a Highly Successful Research Student, Practical Project Management, Good Practice in Research Data Management, Time Management and Speed Reading, Working across Disciplines.